softeng364/resources/labwork/lab5/lab5.md

 ## Least-cost paths with NetworkX

-NetworkX provides a number of different algorithms and interfaces relating to network algorithms.
+NetworkX provides a large collection of algorithms for working on instances of `Graph` and `DiGraph`.

-- Scan the list of functions in NetworkX's [Algorithms](https://networkx.github.io/documentation/stable/reference/algorithms/index.html) module and briefly (<3 minutes) discuss any that look familiar or interesting - especially if you've met them outside of the context of SOFTENG 250.
+- Scan the list of functions in NetworkX's [Algorithms](https://networkx.github.io/documentation/stable/reference/algorithms/index.html) module and briefly (<5 minutes) discuss any that look familiar or interesting - especially if you've met them outside of the context of SOFTENG 250.

 We're presently concerned with least-cost paths.